Mr-Smyth/circles/docs/LogicWalkthrough.md

 * Click submit

-#### At this stage the person : A record for John Doe has been created in the People collection in MongoDB
+#### At this stage the person: A record for John Doe has been created in the People collection in MongoDB

-User can be automatically routed to the circle page, with John at its center. refer to as hub.
+User can be automatically routed to the circle page, with John at its centre. refer to as a hub.

 <br>